daltonturner/flat-bitcoin-market-data/README.md

 # Bitcoin Market Data

+*Note:* Github actions for this repo have been disabled.
+Archiving to maintain a reference.

 A [Flat Data](https://octo.github.com/projects/flat-data) GitHub Action demo repo that pulls market data for Bitcoin from the markets api on [Bitcoincharts.com](https://bitcoincharts.com/about/markets-api/) using a cron job.

 The resulting `.json` file is updated every five minuets, keeping the data fresh and explorable through the Flat Viewer UI [here](https://flatgithub.com/daltonturner/flat-bitcoin-market-data?filename=btc-market-data.json&sha=38246b6899899b2adc3ef150fac7b0d80af604d5).